 In fact rather than being dangerous and scary, in our experience (and that of every other traveler we’ve spoken to) traveling in Mexico and Guatemala is for the most part a very rewarding and pleasurable experience.
 If it wasn’t why would so many people do it?
 The weather is great, the scenery is beautiful, the food is delicious, the costs are low and above all the people are awesome!
 We are greeted with a friendly smile and a helping hand everywhere we go.
 Not to say that bad things don’t happen here but in our opinion there is far more good than bad.
 As an example of this we wanted to share with you a recent experience in Guatemala where complete strangers went above and beyond to help us out.

 The story starts after five restful days in San Pedro at Lake Atitlan when we took the standard packed shuttle back to Antigua.
-We were going to spend one last night in the city before heading to Lanquin and Semuc Champey.
-We will share our adventures and photos of the spectacular Semuc Champey soon but this story just had to be told first.
+We were going to spend one last night in the city before heading to Lanquin and Semuc Champey, one of the most amazing places we’ve ever seen.
 Upon arrival at Antigua we ran into major traffic congestion and the shuttle driver decided that it was best to drop us off a few blocks away from Parque Central rather than sit in traffic.
 In the slight confusion of the unexpected shuttle termination we made a very big mistake and forgot our camera bag under our seat.

 1) Never place anything under your seat unless it’s strapped to your ankle so you won’t forget it.